cwdeee/trust-network-guidelines/docs/analysis.md

 Reaction time data generally has an exponentially modified Gaussian (Ex-Gaussian) distribution, which looks like a bell-shaped curve with a right skew.
 As most frequentist analysis methods assume a normal distribution, one can choose between transforming the data or using a model that assumes an Ex-Gaussian distribution.

 Possible transformations include:

 - Log-RT: In R-code logRT <- log(RT)
 - Inverse RT: invRT <- 1/RT.
 Note that this gives you a reading rate in Herz (assuming that the RT is seconds, not smaller or larger units) rather than speed, such that small numbers correspond to larger RTs (i.e., 1 Herz would transform to one word per second; i.e., a 1-second RT; see [Gagl et al., 2022](https://doi.org/10.1038/s41562-021-01215-4).
 Note that sometimes the RT values are multiplied by -1, so smaller values correspond to faster response times.
 - Z-transformations: For each participant, subtract the mean from the trial RT and divide by the participant's standard deviation.
 This transformation  will remove any between-participant variability, which is an issue when it is a matter of investigation, but is advantageous if one wants to avoid the problems with over-additivity ([Faust et al., 1999](https://doi.org/10.1037/0033-2909.125.6.777))

 If one wants to model the Ex-Gaussian explicitly, it is possible with Bayesian methods (e.g., as implemented in the [brm package in R](https://github.com/paul-buerkner/brms)).

+## Statistics
+### Sanity check analysis
+Some effects are well-established and can serve as a sanity check to ensure good data quality.
+We expect long items to be responded to more slowly than short items, and pseudowords more slowly than words; there should also be an interaction between these, with a more substantial length effect for pseudowords than words (e.g., [Weekes, 1997](https://doi.org/10.1080/713755710)).
+If the main effects and interaction are not present, one should troubleshoot the following:

+- The data export process (e.g., is it possible that some columns in a spreadsheet were sorted while the others were not)
+- The design of the experiment (are the reaction times recorded as the number of seconds/milliseconds between stimulus onset and response?)
+- The participant responses (do they provide atypically short or long responses, potentially suggesting low engagement with the task; e.g., if a participants wants that the experiment ends fast the best strategy would be to do a reaction time task where one presses a button irrespective of stimulus quality as fast as possible, ignoring that the instruction would be also to do the task correctly).